The NSCA-ng Protocol, Version 1

 Example: PUSH 42

-request in order to initiate a "monitoring
+The client issues a PUSH request in order to initiate a "monitoring

 command" submission.
 The "monitoring command" is expected to be in the